Duxter7/GA-English-Notes/IT English 1 (A2).md

 <u>Playing videogames on the weekends</u> **is** good
 <u>Working late every day in Summer</u> **is** terrible
 <u>Looking after my friend's dog when she's away</u> **is** difficult

+To be or not to be = Being or not being